|Nutrition Facts (per serving)|

 - 1 1/2 cups pecan halves

-- Pour the pecan mixture into the chilled, unbaked pie shell.
+Pour the pecan mixture into the chilled pie shell.

-- Bake in the preheated oven for 55 to 65 minutes, or until the filling is set.
+Bake for 55 to 65 minutes or until the filling is set.
 Check the pie for over-browning after about 40 minutes.
 If necessary, cover the crust edge with a pie shield or homemade foil ring to prevent excessive browning.

 - If you are using a frozen pie shell, place it on a baking sheet before you add filling.
 It's much easier to move to and from the oven that way.